FluidNumerics/superci/README.md

 * `config.repository` - string - The repository hosted on github (in `{owner}/{repo}` format) that you want to test
 * `config.branch` - string - The head branch that requires testing before merging into with a pull request
 * `config.github_access_token_path` - string - The full path on your HPC cluster where your github access token is located
-* `config.workspace_root` - string - The directory where superci logs are written and where all of your build/test temporary working directories are created.
+* `config.workspace_root` - string - The directory where where all of your build/test temporary working directories are created.

+Log files for `superci` are written under `${HOME}/.superci/logs`

 ## Current Limitations
 * There's tons of hard-coded stuff at the moment - this repository is currently set up to provide proof of concept in order to promote discussion and collaboration with others before going too far.
-* Currently under development and hard-wired to create batch files for the `examples/armory.yml` input file
 * Currently, we do not check for a list of repository owners/admins to verify authorized users who wrote the `/superci` comment.
 This is in the works!
 * We can only run tests with a single step.
 More sophisticated tracking of job success and failure is necessary for jobs with dependencies to support multi-step builds.